iShiBin/ishibin.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "A short description about myself and this website."
+excerpt: "About me and this website."
 toc: true
 ---

 Welcome.
 Here is some introduction about me and this website.

 ## Short Version